-While we should all strive to accept ourselves as we are, that doesn’t mean that we can’t take stock of some of our less than stellar qualities to make improvements.
+While you should strive to accept yourself as you are, that doesn’t mean that you can’t take stock of some of your less-than-stellar qualities to make improvements.

-If you have a trait that hurts others or treats others unfairly, while that may ‘just be you’, that doesn’t mean you can’t focus on that and make some adjustments to treat others better.
+If you have a trait that hurts others or treats others unfairly, while that may ‘just be you’, that doesn’t mean you make some adjustments to treat others better.

 On the flip side, if you want to achieve certain goals, you’ll get a lot farther if you stop comparing yourself to others and take stock of your own capabilities.